Lessons In Pain.

 Back in 2016, I woke up with so much lower back pain that I couldn’t even bend over to get into my car to drive to the hospital.
 I took off a week from work at my remote job just to try to find pain relief of some kind.
 It felt like something in my spinal cord had given out, and all of those nerve fibers finally gave in and said, “Screw it, you’re stuck like this.
 Deal with it.”

 If you’ve ever had pain or painful conditions, you know how much it sucks.
-Unfortunately, no amount of pain medicine (e.g., nerve blocks) or nonsteroidal anti-inflammatory drugs seem to help.
+Unfortunately, no amount of pain medicine (e.g., nerve blocks) or nonsteroidal anti-inflammatory drugs seems to help.
 Pain is often life-changing, debilitating, and depressing.

 And yet, here I am, about to tell you how vital pain is and why you shouldn’t try to suppress it but understand it and learn from it.